 When I first saw this one, I liked it... enough.
 It was entertaining and funny, and had many good visual effects, mostly involving The Fairy Godmother, that I liked.
 This one deals with the same themes as the first movie, and I think that was my real problem with it.
 It's still talking about how society treats people differently based on appearances.The problem is, the movie still judges that most beautiful people are evil, stupid, and vain based on their appearances.

 The best things about this movie were the performances of Antonio Banderas as Puss in Boots, and Jennifer Saunders as the Fairy Godmother.
 Fairy Godmother was an interesting villain, because from her point of view, getting Fiona to dump Shrek for her son, Prince Charming, is what's best for Fiona, what she must truly want.
 That's why she is able to manipulate Fiona's parents to such an extent.
 She's not entirely selfish in her motivations, she just does not see how a princess could truly be happy not married to a handsome prince.

 My favorite part is probably the last third, when the movie has an exciting finale.
-The beginning scenes, with the long road trip gag and the awkwardness of Shrek's initial meeting with the king and queen, meh.
-Those felt more uncomfortable than anything else.
+The beginning scenes, with the long road trip gag and the awkwardness of Shrek's initial meeting with the king and queen - those just felt uncomfortable.

 "It's not my life I'm worried about ruining.
 It's the kid's." - Shrek

 When frog-king dad-in-law is sick, Fiona and Shrek have to take over some of his royal duties, and things don't go very well.
-Then things go from bad to worse when he dies, after saying that only Shrek or one other living male heir could be king after him.
-Shrek knows he wouldn't make a great king, and he just wants a peaceful, quiet life back at the swamp, so he goes out in search of "Arthur", the only other eligible male in the family.
+Then things go from bad to worse when he die.
+Only Shrek, or one other living male heir, could be king after him.
+Shrek knows he won't make a great king, and he just wants a peaceful, quiet life back at the swamp.
+So he goes out in search of "Arthur", the only other eligible male in the family.